 06/2011 | Sunroof button backlighting bulb | PG80B | £0.99 | The backlighting bulb in the sunroof button failed during June 2011.
 I fixed it by fitting a replacement blue 12V 65mA subminiature bulb from Maplin.
 The equivalent Honda part number is 35850-S30-003 and the 2011 price was £5.20.
 For uniformity, I replaced the backlighting bulbs in the two adjacent buttons (rear fog light & cruise control).
 Of note, even though the replacement bulbs are blue, they actually light up aqua marine but are a lot brighter than the standard bulbs. |

 07/2011 | Rear off-side brake caliper | - | £81.92 | For the second time, my car had suffered a rear off-side brake caliper seizure.
 This was more of an acute fault rather than a gradual worsening like in the past.
-However, while replacing the brake caliper, it seems that the caliper itself might have been fine and the fault was with the brake caliper carrier or more specifically the slide pins.
+However, while replacing the brake caliper, it seems that the caliper itself might have been fine and the fault was with the sliding pins.
 After cleaning them out and applying new grease, all was OK.
 The Brake Engineering remanufactured brake caliper was purchased from Jayar Components in Redhill, Surrey. |

 08/2011 | Passenger seat backrest cover | 81521-S30-A01ZB | £40.00 | During June 2010, I had a mishap with my passenger seat.
 I purchased a couple of iron-on patches through eBay which I planned to put on my car's seat's backrests.
 They were square, with a red Honda H logo on a white background.
 Foolishly, I didn't realise that the iron would cause damage so I was quite unhappy when it melted the passenger seat's backrest velour cover.
 And I decided that the patches looked cheap & tacky on the seats anyway!
 During May 2011, I purchased a replacement passenger seat from a Prelude being broken in Barking, Essex.
 It was very dirty so needed a thorough cleaning.
 As it was from a pre-1999 Honda Prelude, it wasn't a heated seat so with the help of my Dad, I removed the backrest cover and transferred the heating element from my original seat to the replacement's cover before fitting it to my passenger seat. |